nghiant2710/docs/ts4900-alpine/README-short.txt

-The bare bones Alpine Linux OS image for Technologic TS-4900.
+The bare bones Alpine Linux OS image for TS-4900.